intershop/devenv-4-iom/doc/04_development_process.md

 To be able to roll out complete SQL configurations, you have to:

 * Set the variable `CUSTOM_SQLCONF_DIR` in your configuration file and make sure that the directory is shared in _Docker_ Desktop.
-* Set the variable `CAAS_ENV_NAME` in your configuration file to the environment you want to test.
+* Set the variable `PROJECT_ENV_NAME` in your configuration file to the environment you want to test.

 You should have an eye on the logs created by the configuration process.
-These logs are printed in JSON format.
+These logs are provided in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.

     devenv-cli.sh apply sql-config

 If `CUSTOM_SQLCONFIG_DIR` is configured, the custom SQL configuration is also applied when starting IOM.

-## Execute Custom CLI Scripts
+## Execute Custom _Wildfly-CLI_ Scripts

-Project specific properties and CLI scripts are applied when building the project-image.
+Project specific properties and _Wildfly-CLI_ scripts are applied when building the project-image.
 If you use this image within _devenv-4-iom_, the changed settings are already applied when starting IOM.

-Before creating a new project image, the properties and CLI scripts have to be tested within a running IOM.
-The following box shows how to execute a CLI script in _devenv-4-iom_:
+Before creating a new project image, the properties and _Wildfly-CLI_ scripts have to be tested within a running IOM.
+The following box shows how to execute a _Wildfly-CLI_ script in _devenv-4-iom_:

     # determine command, how to access jboss-cli.sh in running IOM pod
     devenv-cli.sh info iom
     ...
-    jboss-cli: kubectl exec --namespace customerprojectiom3000 iom-7b99d8c9df-trctc -c iom -it -- /opt/jboss/wildfly/bin/jboss-cli.sh -c
+    jboss-cli: kubectl exec --namespace customerprojectiom400 iom-7b99d8c9df-trctc -c iom -it -- /opt/jboss/wildfly/bin/jboss-cli.sh -c
     ...

     # execute jboss-cli.sh in running IOM pod
-    kubectl exec --namespace customerprojectiom3000 iom-7b99d8c9df-trctc -c iom -it -- /opt/jboss/wildfly/bin/jboss-cli.sh -c
+    kubectl exec --namespace customerprojectiom400 iom-7b99d8c9df-trctc -c iom -it -- /opt/jboss/wildfly/bin/jboss-cli.sh -c

     # test your CLI commands
     [standalone@localhost:9990 /] ls -l /deployment